-Under the assumption that individuals with higher labor market productivity also have lower costs from completing educational degrees, the job-market signaling model suggests that employers use years of completed education to screen workers [Arrow, 1973, Spence, 1978].
+Under the assumption that individuals with higher labor market productivity also have lower costs from completing educational degrees, the job-market signaling model suggests that employers use years of completed education to screen workers (Arrow, 1973; Spence, 1973).
 The key insight is that workers who have completed more education will receive a higher wage, not necessarily because the education made them more productive but simply because the education allows employers to extract information about the individuals' innate productivity.
 It is straightforward to extend the job-market signaling model from level of education to educational credits in terms of how well the students did in school.
 If students with higher labor market productivity are assumed to also have lower costs from doing well on assessments, the employers can use assessment results to screen workers.

-Grades may not only affect individuals' choices through information about their own abilities but also by giving them incentives to attend courses that are more leniently assessed if they care about their overall grade point average, as discussed in the section on grade inflation [Bar et al., 2009, Ahn et al., 2019].
-To test whether employers use assessment to sort workers, Piopiunik et al. [2020] conducted an experiment where they sent fictitious job applications to German employers, with randomly varied elements on the applicants' curriculum vitae, including their grade point average.
+To test whether employers use assessment to sort workers, Piopiunik et al. (2020) conducted an experiment where they sent fictitious job applications to German employers, with randomly varied elements on the applicants' curriculum vitae, including their grade point average.
 The researchers reported that a higher grade point average increased the likelihood of a job interview, and that the effect was stronger for college graduates than for high school graduates.
 They uncovered no differences by applicant gender, but they found that larger firms cared more about the grades than smaller firms and that older human resource managers cared less about grades.
-The findings by Piopiunik et al. [2020] aligns with earlier evidence from Koedel and Tyhurst [2012] who conducted a similar experiment in the United States, that showed that a signal of high mathematics skills on the curriculum vitae increased the likelihood of a positive response by the employer.
-In a similar study conducted in Germany, Protsch and Solga [2015] documented evidence that employers use certain grade point average thresholds in their recruitment decisions.
+The findings by Piopiunik et al. (2020) aligns with earlier evidence from Koedel and Tyhurst (2012) who conducted a similar experiment in the United States, which showed that a signal of high mathematics skills on the curriculum vitae increased the likelihood of a positive response by the employer.
+In a similar study conducted in Germany, Protsch and Solga (2015) documented evidence that employers use certain grade point average thresholds in their recruitment decisions.

-Looking beyond the experimental variation in fictitious applicants and studying actual job market outcomes, Clark and Martorell [2014] used data on high school students in Texas and compared labor market outcomes of students who barely passed the high school exit exam to those who barely failed the exam.
+Looking beyond the experimental variation in fictitious applicants and studying actual job market outcomes, Clark and Martorell (2014) used data on high school students in Texas and compared labor market outcomes of students who barely passed the high school exit exam to those who barely failed the exam.
 Both groups of students received a certificate, the former a certificate for obtaining the high school degree, and the latter a certificate for completing high school.
 As students very close to the cutoff should be essentially identical in their skills, any difference in labor market outcomes should reflect the signaling value of actually passing the degree.
 However, the authors found no evidence of this signal on subsequent earnings.
-While this finding goes against the findings of the fictitious application studies, it is worth highlighting that Piopiunik et al. [2020] found that the effects were considerably smaller among high school applicants than college applicants and that Protsch and Solga [2015] found suggestive evidence that employers use specific cutoffs in the grade point averages to screen potential workers.
-Using a design similar to that of Clark and Martorell [2014], Jepsen et al. [2016] compared labor market outcomes for individuals barely passing the General Educational Development (GED) certification to the outcomes of individuals who barely failed it.
+While this finding goes against the findings of the fictitious application studies, it is worth highlighting that Piopiunik et al. (2020) found that the effects were considerably smaller among high school applicants than college applicants and that Protsch and Solga (2015) found suggestive evidence that employers use specific cutoffs in the grade point averages to screen potential workers.
+Using a design similar to that of Clark and Martorell (2014), Jepsen et al. (2016) compared labor market outcomes for individuals barely passing the General Educational Development (GED) certification to the outcomes of individuals who barely failed it.
 They found no effects on subsequent employment for women but larger earnings in year two after earning the certificate.